 In schools, there were special lessons about the Outers and their strange tent cities.
 Pupils studied globes of the moons of Jupiter, discussed the brief occupation by Earth’s Three Great Powers.
 Afel’s little brother, George, brought home the project he’d been working on: a virtual model of a domed city fitted inside the rim wall of an actual crater on the Moon, with smaller domes inside it over buildings borrowed from cities around the world, and green parks and a canal system.
 He had working on it for a couple of weeks, but it was still pretty sketchy.
 Only his palace were modelled in detail, with fountains and huge rooms, a monorail and a zoo, and a secret passage running through the crater’s rim wall to a landing pad jutting out on the other side, cluttered with gigs and runabouts, most of them from space war epics.

 Afel praised it anyway, and so did their mother and father.
 Georges was ten years old, and full of fleeting but passionate enthusiasms.
 That month, he had decided that he wanted to be an architect when he grew up, just like his older brother.
 He had taken to going up on the roof at night, to watch stars and ships and satellites.
-He pointed out the steady bright star of the space elevator terminal to Afel, a steady, bright star high in the south-east.
+He pointed out the space elevator terminal to Afel, a steady, bright star high in the south-east.
 It was a carbonaceous chondrite that had been set to Earth from the outer edge of the asteroid belt, George said: machines were mining its material and spinning a diamond-fullerene cable that would reach all the way down to the new spaceport in Entebbe.
 Afel had studied fullerene construction techniques last semester, and told George something about the strong, lightweight frames that were being used in new buildings in the capital.
 George said that he wanted to build a real city on the Moon, or a space hotel in orbit, or a place where space pilots could stop for coffee or tea or cola, and gossip and smoke their hubble-bubble pipes, just like the family’s café.

 It was on the big road that cut past the eastern edge of the town, the café.
 The family had owned it for more than a hundred years, and for most of the time it had just managed to get by, but it was thriving now.
 Twenty years ago, an experimental project involving a collaboration between the government and a cabal of Outers had planted specially modified vacuum organisms the edge of the desert, several hundred kilometres north.
 The vacuum organisms, composed of multitudes of tiny, pseudocellular machines, absorbed sunlight like plants, and made copies of themselves.
 They grew very fast, extending their roots a kilometre down to ancient aquifers and drawing up the water.
 Afel had seen images: they looked like giant black baobab trees, each standing at the centre of a spreading oasis.
 Now, the government was building farms and factories and villages on the reclaimed land, and planting many more vacuum organism trees.
 It was a special economic zone, and there was a constant traffic of land-trains and big trucks carrying workers and construction materials from the docks on the Niger River to the north.